user-none/isiteaster/README.md

 The continuer uses the volume at `/data`.

 The application reads the configuration file located at `/data/isiteaster.conf`.
-The `IMAGE_DIR` parameter is set to `'/data/images'`.
+The `IMAGE_DIR` parameter is set to `/data/images`.
 Images from the host system should be mounted to `/data/images`.
+Additionally, file system caching is enabled for IP lookups and uses `/data/cache` as the cache location.

 # Packaging